leanbc/data-challenge/README.md

     - `stdout`: will output messages to console and create  a simple count in the logs directory.
     - `psql`: will create a table, with the name of the topic, in the postgres instance.
-    - `mongo`: will create a databese, with the name of the topic, in the mongo instance.
+    - `mongo`: will create a database, with the name of the topic, in the mongo instance.

 - `python3 python_scripts/consumer.py.py name_of_the_topic_you_want_to_read mode`
     - for example: `python3 python_scripts/consumer.py.py test psql`